rabellan/SafetyNet/README.md

     newcode_clean_org.reset_index()
     ```

-26. Micro analysis of McLaren Park/Amazon-Crocker Neighborhood: the "safest" neighborhood in San Francisco (oland Abellano's analysis of McLaren Neighborhood)
+26. Micro analysis of McLaren Park/Amazon-Crocker Neighborhood: the "safest" neighborhood in San Francisco (Roland Abellano's analysis of McLaren Neighborhood)

     ```
     Based on the article, "The 15 Safest Neighborhoods In San Francisco", by Jessica Stone in the website, Upgraded Homes, Crocker-Amazon was one of the 15 safest neighborhood on San Francisco.
 As a local San Franciscan living only a mile east of Crocker-Amazon neighborhood, I have a personal stake at the accuracy of what Ms. Stone's article is claiming.
 I would like to find out if District 10, where Amazon-Crocker and my local neighborhood, Bayview, have significant crime rate rating difference in comparison to the rest of San Francisco.